The Muslim American of African descent has a cultural and religious identity that has survived in spite of external and internal assaults.

-The early Islamic movements reiterated that an injustice had been done to the “so-called Negro” and it was not rooted in the Bible as a descendant of Ham, but rather the jinn like character of man to oppress and subjugate another.
+The early Islamic movements reiterated that an injustice had been done to the “so-called Negro,” and that it was not rooted in the Bible as a descendant of Ham but rather in the jinn-like character of man to oppress and subjugate another.

 During this time from the early 1900s to the 1970s, the African American Muslim became visible to the outer society in their politics, civic engagement, dress, marriage habits and mannerisms.